Rei-ath/noctics/scripts/migration/openai_chat/README.md

 Outputs land under `memory/imported/openai/YYYY-MM-DD/` with JSONL turns plus a `.meta.json` that records the original IDs and source (`openai-chat-export`).
-Trimmed histories write a sidecar `<session>.full.jsonl` so Central can pull the rest when needed.
+Trimmed histories write a sidecar `<session>.full.jsonl` so Nox can pull the rest when needed.

 ## Next moves
 - Add filters like `--title-contains` or `--since 2024-01-01` when you get picky.